Click on the PLUS symbol next to the FAQ in the list below.

 To add a new group (and adding the web page for that new group), the person who intends to lead the group should send new group information in a message to the Groups Coordinator using this link Groups Coordinator

-Risk Assessment aims to ensure u3a members Wellbeing.
+The purpose of Risk Assessment is to ensure u3a members Wellbeing.

 The Third Age Trust explains why u3a groups need Risk Assessment like this....